 Not always found in the wild, but it is often found everywhere and grows back year after year, stronger and harder.

-I love to pluck the dainty, purple petals and place them around a plate of savory raw food.
+We love to pluck the dainty, purple petals and place them around a plate of savory raw food.
 The flower essence of rosemary relates to having a warm and vibrant physical presence.

 The sage flower is other great one, similar to the rosemary flower, but slightly larger in size.

 The flower essence of sage blossom is helpful for gaining perspective and wisdom from life experiences.

 We love the time of year when the smell of wild violets drifts on a warm breeze.

 These sweet purple flowers can be used for making violet honey by infusing them for several weeks.
 The taste is like a burst of floral bouquet on the palate.

 The essence of violet flower is helpful for elevating perceptions and spirituality.

 The infamous "lotus blossom" seen for it's ability to rise above the muddy waters and blossom with new life.

 A symbol of spiritual enlightenment.
 And now you know you can eat the petals!